SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift) class Player {
         var coinsInPurse: Int
-        val bank: Bank
-        init withBank(bank: Bank) {
+        init withCoins(coins: Int) {
-            self.bank = bank
-            coinsInPurse = bank.vendCoins(100)
+            coinsInPurse = Bank.vendCoins(coins)
         }
         func winCoins(coins: Int) {
-            coinsInPurse += bank.vendCoins(coins)
+            coinsInPurse += Bank.vendCoins(coins)
         }
         destructor() {
-            bank.receiveCoins(coinsInPurse)
+            Bank.receiveCoins(coinsInPurse)
         }
     }

-Each ``Player`` instance is initialized with a ``Bank`` instance, and keeps a reference to that bank for future use.
-The player is also given a starting allowance of 100 coins from the bank during initialization (or fewer than 100, if not enough are available).
+Each ``Player`` instance is initialized with a starting allowance of some specified number of coins from the bank during initialization (although it may receive fewer than that number, if not enough are available).

 The ``Player`` class defines a ``winCoins()`` method, which tries to retrieve a certain number of coins from the bank and add them to the player's purse.
 The ``Player`` class also implements a ``destructor`` method.
 This method is called whenever a ``Player`` instance is destroyed.
 Here, the ``destructor`` method simply returns all of the player's coins to the bank.